 If you’re new to Precision Teaching, why not start off by watching our Webinar that gives a good, accessible starter’s guide:

-The purpose of this pack is to provide you with an overview of Precision Teaching and sufficient knowledge to be able to begin using the method with your students.
+The purpose of this guide is to provide you with an overview of Precision Teaching and sufficient knowledge to be able to begin using the method with your students.
 It is strongly recommended that you also attend a SENDsuccess training on Precision Teaching.
-Please consult our training timetable on this link: SENDsuucess – events to find out when the next session will be or request in-school training.
+Please consult our training timetable on this link: SENDsuccess – events to find out when the next session will be or request in-school training.

 Precision Teaching was initially developed by an American Psychologist called Ogden Lindsey in the 1960s and since then has become an established and evidence-based method of supporting students who experience challenges in their learning.
 It is often a recommendation in Assessment reports by Specialist spLD Assessors and Educational Psychologists.

 - What is Precision Teaching and what kind of student does it benefit?